-Preferably, the GEO ADDRes and the LOG ADDRes are number of sub-schedules 32, also referred to as soft frames.
-20 dynamically assigned at power on or reset, and updated in response to live detachment of interconnected devices or attachment of additional devices, by the bus controller 14 in cooperation with the bus signal distributors 18 and the bus interfaces 22.
-A particular implementation of such dynamic connection management is described in the copending application, Ser.
+Preferably, the GEO ADDRes and the LOG ADDRes are dynamically assigned at power on or reset, and updated in response to live detachment of interconnected devices or attachment of additional devices, by the bus controller 14 in cooperation with the bus signal distributors 18 and the bus interfaces 22.
+A particular implementation of such dynamic connection management is described in the copending application Ser.
 No. 08/332,375, entitled Method And Apparatus For Dynamically Determining And Managing Connection Topology Of An Hierarchical Serial Bus Assembly, which is hereby fully incorporated by reference.